What is a generator transfer switch?

 - The mains power coming into contact with the generator, which would almost certainly burn out if this happened.

 - It stops the generator from back feeding the mains when its failed, endangering the lives of electricity utility workers.

-It is essential, in all circumstances, that a foolproof method of isolating the grid from your generator when the mains has failed.
+It is essential, in all circumstances, that a fool proof method of isolating the grid from your generator when the mains has failed.
 Never be tempted to save a few pounds and risk the lives of others.
 The consequences for them, for yourself and your family could be disastrous.

-Back feeding the grid when it has failed is a sever risk to the life of any grid employees working on the lines, poles or transformers.
+Back feeding the grid when it has failed is a severe risk to the life of any grid employees working on the lines, poles or transformers.
 Imagine the grid cut the power to your street, because a transformer needs replacing.
 It’s going to take them around an hour.
 You start your generator, which you have connected directly into your fuse board and you haven’t stripped the main breaker in the house.
 The power will travel back into the grid, directly to the man working on the transformer, potentially killing him.